celophi/melia/README.md

 Compatibility
 ------------------------------
 Melia is compatible to version 164556 of the iTOS client.
 Compatibility to any other clients or versions is not guaranteed, and in fact unlikely.
+Please consult the [wiki](https://github.com/aura-project/melia/wiki) first if you are having trouble during setup.

 Requirements
 ------------------------------